ucdavisdatalab/workshop_research_computing/chapters/01_principles.md

 [xkcd]: https://xkcd.com/
 [xkcd-license]: https://xkcd.com/license.html

-3. **Project organization**: Set conventions for how you'll organize a project (often these should be documented) and then make sure to follow them.
-   These conventions should address details such as:
+3. **Project organization**: Establish conventions for how you'll organize a project.
+Document these and then make sure to follow them.
+They should address details such as:

     + How you'll name things like files, functions, and modules
     + Which directories you'll create and which kinds of files belong in each